 - Sink Situation: If two people have to share the space, you have to double up when you can.
 Install separate sinks so that nobody has to fight over them.
 Or, if you really want to make things run smoothly, install a sink in the adjoining bedrooms: this way, when one child is showering, the other can still get ready in their own room.

 - Privacy Preferences: You don’t want to make your house feel like a dorm.
 So though a communal bathroom is handy, there are some items that demand discretion.
 Always have one shower, bath, and toilet.
 Of course if you have a Jack and Jack or a Jill and Jill bathroom (kids of the same gender sharing the room), then you may be able to get away with some other shared fixtures without losing too much privacy.

 - Lock Dilemmas: To ensure privacy, there will need to be locks on both sets of doors.
 And both doors should be able to lock on both sides to guarantee dual protection from invaders.
 This may cause a few hassles: when using the toilet, you’ll have to remember to lock both sets of doors from the inside and you have to remember to unlock them when you leave; otherwise your sibling will locked out.
 It’s bound to happen at least once in the home’s lifetime, but don’t worry: when it happens once, it doesn’t happen again.

-Need to find a pro for your jack & jill bathroom?Find Pros
+Ready to start your jack & jill bathroom?Find Pros

 Redefine the Room